TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- First we need to be able to host them officially on the server at all, under the assumption that all clients have these already

 - Prepare comprehensive official resource collection
     - What do we make official?
         - Vent sprites certainly because we already have an official vent physical material